improbable-eng/etcd-cluster-operator/docs/design/resources.md

 2. Using the logic above, the cluster operator creates a headless service, fails to dial the cluster, and creates three peer resources.
-3. Each peer resource creates a persistent volume claim and launches a pod, mounting the volume claim.
+3. Using the logic above, the operator for the peer resource notices that the created peer resources do not have PVCs or pods, and so creates them.
 4. The pods run etcd, bootstrap to each other, and then form a cluster.
 5. The cluster resource eventually is able to communicate with the